AlbertWhite/site-v2.0/src/data/blogs/agile.md

 1 - Yes, the improves are defined by the managers

-2 - Yesm the improvements are defined by all the team
+2 - Yes, the improvements are defined by all the team

 3 - The actions of improvement are done regularly